Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Wirthaus Vögele

-A city with a unique blend of Italian and Austrian cultures, Bolzano offers a different kind of Dolomites experience.
+A city with a unique blend of Italian and Austrian cultures, Bolzano (Bozen) offers a different kind of Dolomites experience.
 Its urban landscape is a refreshing contrast to the typical alpine setting, yet it retains a touch of mountain charm with the Dolomites serving as a stunning backdrop.

-If you’re a history or culture buff, Bolzano is your treasure trove.
-Visit the South Tyrol Museum of Archaeology where Ötzi the Iceman, a mummy from the Copper Age, resides.
+In the city, you can visit the South Tyrol Museum of Archaeology where Ötzi the Iceman, a mummy from the Copper Age, resides.
 For art enthusiasts, the medieval Runkelstein Castle is a must-see with its well-preserved frescoes.

 When it comes to food, Bolzano presents a culinary journey that reflects its dual heritage.
 Batzen Bräu serves excellent craft beers and traditional South Tyrolean dishes, while Restaurant Laurin is known for its exquisite Italian and international cuisine.